The 12 simple truths about pricing your home to sell

 Pricing and Marketing

 One thing must be said if we want to be honest about marketing.
 Even the best marketing will not increase the selling price of your house by much.
 What great marketing does is that it eliminates missed opportunities.
-Do not assume that in any market home buyers will do out and see all the houses that fit their criteria.
-Disposable time is scare and the buyers feel satiated by so many quality photographs of a listing online so much that they won’t tour all the available properties.
+Do not assume that in any market home buyers will go out and see all the houses that fit their criteria.
+Disposable time is scarce and the buyers feel satiated by so many quality photographs of a listing online so much that they won’t tour all the available properties (in marketing we call this "Satisficing".
+Look it up).